European banks book €20bn a year in tax havens

 The research group EU Tax Observatory reported on Monday (6 September) that 36 major banks in Europe store around €20bn (on average about 14 percent of their yearly profits) in tax havens each year.

-That figure that has remained stable since 2014, the start of the period under study.
+That figure has remained stable since 2014, the start of the period under study.

 Join EUobserver today